 What is an instructional video?

-Instructional videos are designed to educate and offer information about a particular skill or subject.
+Instructional videos are designed to educate and offer information about a skill or subject.
 Image via Mizuno K.

 At their core, instructional videos are educational.
 They should land in the 3-6 minute range, though depending on the topic, there’s an audience for videos under 20 minutes as well.
 Use your intuition to discern what makes the most sense.